bath/chart-harvest/README.md

 # chart-harvest
-is simplifying the process of identifying market opportunities
+is simplifying the process of identifying market opportunities.